hilbix/shacheck/README.md

     ./shacheck data/ zmq &
     ./zmqpwcheck
-    # enter passwords or phrases
+    # feed passwords or phrases on stdin

+Example:

+    ./zmqpwcheck </usr/share/dict/american-english

 Notes:

 - Return 0 of `shacheck` means: At least one SHA was found.
 Return 2 means: None of the SHAs were found.
 Everything else: You cannot be sure if a SHA was found or not.
 - For the very simple ZMQ request protocol to check for passwords, see `zmqpwcheck.c` function `ZMQ_pwcheck`.
-- 30-40 password-checks per second via ZMQ, shacheck version 2, on moderate hardware
+- Some numbers on V6data extracted to disk in shacheck file format 2:
+  - It takes 65536 files, 257 directories on disk.
+(Counts are NOT included.)
+  - Those need a little bit more than 10 GiB (which is a bit **less** than the compressed download with the counts!).
+  - On moderate hardware (no SSD) you can expect to be able to check 25 passwords/s via the ZMQ adapter.
+  - This are more than 2 million passwords per day.
+  - This gives 100 TPS on-disk with a sustained read rate of 8 MiB/s
+  - Hence with SSD or RAM cache you can check a much bigger number, I did not test.

 - `make data` takes the INPUTS (see `Makefile`, they are expected in the directory `sample/`) and extracts them into `data/`.
-- `make verify` checks, that the hashes, which were created with `make data`, indeed can re-create the source information.
+- `make verify` checks, that the hashes, which were created with `make data`, indeed can re-create the source information (without counts or additional information, though).
 - `make check` then allows to check for passwords which are given on stdin
 - `make brute` is a little brute force check which makes sure, that all given SHAs are found

-### convenience

 ## FAQ